Optimizing Writes

 alluxio.gemini.master.async.upload.local.file.path

-Path to the async upload path mapping JSON file
+Path to the async upload path mapping JSON file.

 {

-"cacheOnlyMountPoint": "/cache-only",
+"cacheOnlyMountPoint": "/write-cache",

 "asyncUploadPathMapping": {

-"/cache-only/a": "/s3/a",
+"/write-cache/a": "/s3/a",

-"/cache-only/b": "/local/c"
+"/write-cache/b": "/local/c"

 },